ShaptakNaskar/Adb-Cmd-Scripts/readme.md

 > Waits for User Input and Connects to WSA at 127.0.0.1:58526 (Requires Debugging to be enabled in WSA)
 > Pushes pulled files to /sdcard/Pushed/ in WSA
 > Pushes files from Videos (%userprofile%\Videos) to /sdcard/Pushed/UserVids/

+## Install APK
+> Connects to the provided IP:PORT
+> Opens File Picker Dialogue (To choose an APK file)
+> Installs the APK